Francois Truffaut and Alfred Hitchcock in their famed interview, with interpreter Helen Scott. Photo by Philippe Halsman.

-Alfred Hitchcock often spoke with near-reverence of montage – the assembly of pieces of film – to create emotion in the audience.
-Montage he often said, “is the whole art of the cinema.”
-He told Francois Truffaut, “I don't care about the subject matter; I don't care about the acting; but I do care about the pieces of film and the photography and the sound track and all of the technical ingredients that make the audience scream.
+Alfred Hitchcock spoke reverently of the emotional power of montage.
+“I don't care about the subject matter; I don't care about the acting; but I do care about the pieces of film and the photography and the sound track and all of the technical ingredients that make the audience scream.
 I feel it's tremendously satisfying for us to be able to use the cinematic art to achieve something of a mass emotion.”
+This, he often said, “is the whole art of the cinema.”

-One superb example can be found as far back as 1931, with the auction scene in his class conflict fable, The Skin Game.
-Putting cinema audiences in the privileged spot of auctioneer, they are treated to a view of that event's attendees as if looking out from the platform.
-Clocking in at two minutes and twenty seconds, that long P.O.V. sequence is covered one continuous take, as the camera scans, darts and whips about the faces in the room, seeking bids.
-The audience joins the auctioneer in his exasperation as the bidding gets off to a sluggish start, empathizing with his efforts to wheedle a higher price for the land at stake.
+One superb example can be found at least as far back as 1931, in The Skin Game.
+Putting cinema audiences in the privileged point of view of an auctioneer.
+Clocking in at two minutes and twenty seconds, it's covered in one continuous take, as the camera scans, darts and whips about the faces in the room, seeking bids.
+The audience feels the auctioneer's exasperation as the bidding gets off to a sluggish start, while he strains to wheedle a higher price for the land that's on the block.
 Excitement mounts as casual bidders drop out of the game, leaving the film's two antagonists to duke it out amongst themselves, jacking the price beyond what either had hoped to pay, the camera anxiously zipping between them.

-The long take can serve several purposes.
-One of them is to make the audience feel as if it were in the room with the characters.
-We are like the invisible man, present-but-not-present, walking among the characters.
-(I'm reminded of Saboteur's Barry Kane, who, as if invisible, sneaks around the blind woodsman, all the time watching him nervously.)
-With that in mind, sharp readers may recall Hitch's description of the famed love scene in Notorious.
-“The public, represented by the camera, was the third party to this embrace,” he said.
-Spectators were “given the great privilege of embracing Cary Grant and Ingrid Bergman together.
-It was a kind of temporary menage a trois.”
-In this case, the unbroken shot of Bergman and Grant fused in an unrelentingly intimate close-up, neck and peck at each other, not even stopping while Grant answers the telephone.
-This is indeed one of the most intensely erotic scenes of that conservative era of Hollywood censorship.
-It's as if you were cozying up to the couple yourself.
+A long take can make the audience feel as if it's in the room with the characters, invisible, present-but-not-present, wandering among the characters.
+(I'm reminded of Saboteur's 's Barry Kane, who sneaks around the blind woodsman, all the time watching him nervously.)
+It recalls Hitch's description of the famed love scene in Notorious: “The public, represented by the camera, was the third party to this embrace” as spectators were “given the great privilege of embracing Cary Grant and Ingrid Bergman together.
+It was a kind of temporary ménage à trois.”
+The pair fuse in an intimate close-up, necking and pecking at each other—two minutes and forty-one seconds of uncut love.

-One of the earliest questions I had about Hitchcock's style (and this is going back to my teen years in the 1980s) was: If Hitchcock was such a devotee of montage, why did he employ so many long takes?
+Back in the 1980s, when I was in my teens, one of the questions I had about Hitchcock's style was: If he was such a devotee of montage, why did he employ so many long takes?
 Wouldn't that have been a violation of his theoretical code?
-The short answer is that he had no interest in being bound by any one theory.
-What follows is a longer answer.

 Alfred Hitchcock walks into a bar.
 The bartender asks, "Why the long take?"

-In 1948, Hitch, the most vocal proponent of montage since Eisenstein, departed from his usual aesthetic approach and decided to try filming its diametric opposite, the eight-minute continuous take – the longest then technically possible.
+In 1948, Hitch, the most vocal proponent of montage since Eisenstein, departed from his usual style to create a entire film as if shot in one take.
+(The film was actually constructed from a series of seven-to-nine minute continuously filmes scenes and spliced to appear mostly as one take.)
+That, of course, was Rope.
 It was an ambitious move, to be sure.
-In the magazine L'Ecran Francais, Jean-Charles Tacchela and Roger Thérond declared that, with Rope, Hitch had become "audaciously sure of his audacity."
-It was such a bold move that you might suppose that its novelty alone, buoyed by James Stewart's star presence, would have been sure to attract a large audience.
+In the magazine L'Ecran Francais, Jean-Charles Tacchela and Roger Thérond pronounced Hitch “audaciously sure of his audacity.”
+You might suppose that its novelty alone, buoyed by James Stewart's star presence, would have been sure to attract a large audience.
 (It didn't.)
+Why the long take?

 First, it's important to mention the context in which the film was made.
 While Hitchcock kept himself busy making formalist montage-oriented movies, a countervailing theory was emerging that stressed long takes and the inventive use of depth of field (the background in the frame).
-This idea was put forth most explicitly by French critic André Bazin, co-founder of the influential magazine Cahiers du Cinéma and, arguably, the most important theorist in his day since Eisenstein.
+This idea was put forth most explicitly in the 1950s by French critic André Bazin, co-founder of the influential magazine Cahiers du Cinéma.
 While montage directs the viewer to have one response to the film, Bazin believed that a person should have the freedom to choose what to dwell on within the frame.
 In fact, he opposed editing and montage in the strongest terms.
-"Editing was the destruction of the cinematic form,” he said. “the destruction of the essence of cinema...it is the shot, the unedited gaze of the camera onto the world before its lens that constitutes cinemas aesthetic core."
+“Editing was the destruction of the cinematic form,” he said. “the destruction of the essence of cinema...it is the shot, the unedited gaze of the camera onto the world before its lens that constitutes cinema's aesthetic core.”
 He lauded Orson Welles, whose use of background as counterpoint to foreground action is legendary.
 (My favorite use of this technique by Welles occurs in the long-take opening scene of The Trial (1962), in which K (Anthony Perkins) is rousted out of bed the state police.)

 If montage uses bits of film to create an idea or emotion that exists purely in the audience's head, long takes are, in Bazin's view, pure, unambiguous representations of reality.
 The emphasis in this latter approach is almost entirely on the content of the scene, the camera dollying and swiveling about as it goes about framing a scene.

 And so he went into action.
 Having satisfied his stipulated desire for long takes, Hitch also set about devising perhaps the most extraordinary background field ever up until then – that scale model of New York City, complete with thousands of tiny lighted windows, which covered three times the floor space of the actual set.
-(That diorama was an obvious precursor to the Greenwich Village courtyard apartments in Rear Window – as well as, I might go so far to say, the topography of George Lucas' similarly-lit starships in Star Wars.)
+(That diorama was an obvious precursor to the Greenwich Village courtyard apartments in Rear Window—maybe even the topography of George Lucas' similarly-lit space cruisers in Star Wars.)
 The film's aforementioned gradual transformation from afternoon sun to full nighttime served to reinforce the illusion that the story was unfolding in real time.
 But that was just a trick.
-Realistically speaking, there is no way that the murder, pre-dinner conversation, the dinner service itself and subsequent departure of the guests, culminating in the climactic reveal could have all happened in under an hour and a half.
+Realistically speaking, there is no way its events could have all happened in under an hour and a half.
 Its actual time is compressed.
 Aided by the changes in the background scenery and by the long take, which directors had long known seemed to stretch the perception of time, the story only appears to take place in real time.
-In fact, that elasticizing of perceived time is one of the film's flaws: though shorter in duration than most films, Rope drags, seeming to last far longer than it actually does.
+In fact, that elasticizing of perceived time is one of the film's flaws: though shorter in duration than most films, Rope drags, seeming to last longer than it actually does.

 Bazin should have been impressed with Hitchcock's application of his ideas in Rope, but he wasn't.
 He said: